The 8-Step social media workflow broken down

 To ensure that the Social Media Manager invests the right amount of time into your social media activities, we’ve outlined the ideal social media workflow.

-1. Research and Planning: 2 hours per week
+1. Research and planning: 2 hours per week

 The first step to any social media marketing strategy is research and planning.
 Your team should dedicate approximately two hours every week figuring out what your social media should look like.
 This includes: